 Mariannu: "The concept is basically "pop idols."
 The maids' live performances draw many here, so if you're on a quest to check out maid cafes, this is one shop that absolutely has to go on your list!"

 Here, you'll find office workers dropping by on their way home, women holding ladies' nights, family groups, international tourists, and many others - a testament to the premises' universal appeal among a large variety of guests.

 Among the industry, this maid cafe is well-known for its rigorous training of maid staff.
 What this means is newcomers to maid cafes can come here to be served without feeling uneasy about anything!

-Fees start at 500 yen (tax excluded) per person for an hour, in addition to any food or beverages you may order.
-Entry is free for children below 12, and they'll even be given a free ice-cream!
+Fees start at 770 yen (tax included) per person for an hour, in addition to any food or beverages you may order.
+Entry is free for children under 12, and they'll even be given a free ice cream!